equwal/tag-gen/README.md

 # Requirements
 - An ANSI Common Lisp
 - A ctags-like program.
+- Desire

 # Install

-Run make in this folder.
+1. put this folder somewhere
+2. put the config folder somewhere
+3. put the tag-gen.sh and tag-gen-root.sh somewhere
+4. put the cron job in
+5. put your configuration in

 Edit the config/ files with the paths you want tagged.
-Read the docs for your tag program to know how to tell it what languages to use.

 Add a command to cron like:
 ```